Subject of April manhunt says he sent a second letter to Trump

 Joseph Jakubowski, the subject of an intense 10-day manhunt in April, has revealed that he sent another letter to President Donald Trump.

-In a letter received today by WKOW-TV, Jakubowski also wrote that he had intended to, "attack the government."
+In a letter received on Wednesday by our Madison affiliate WKOW-TV, Jakubowski also wrote that he had intended to, "attack the government."

-In a rambling, 16 page, hand-written letter addressed to reporter Tony Galli, Jakubowski wrote, "I was giving him solutions/advice...on things we truly need to look at."
+In a rambling, 16 page, hand-written letter addressed to reporter Tony Galli, Jakubowski wrote of his letter to the president, "I was giving him solutions/advice...on things we truly need to look at."

 A federal jury in October found Jakubowski guilty of two felony firearms charges, raising the possibility of a sentence of up to 20 years prison for the Janesville man.